hunyadi/json-persistence/README.md

-# Type-safe JSON persistence for C++17
+# Type-safe JSON persistence for C++17 and later

-This header-only C++17 library provides type-safe serialization of C++ objects into JSON strings, and deserialization of JSON strings to C++ objects.
+This header-only library for C++17 and later provides type-safe serialization of C++ objects into JSON strings, and deserialization of JSON strings to C++ objects.

 ## Features